-The Commission's second draft rule also amends clause 3.8.22A of the NER.
+The Commission's final rule also amends clause 3.8.22A of the NER.
 This clause is currently classified as a rebidding civil penalty provision under clause 6(2) of the National Electricity (South Australia) Regulations (Regulations).
-The second draft rule introduces clause 3.8.22A(d).
-If the Commission makes a final rule in the form of the second draft rule, the Commission will be recommending to the COAG Energy Council that amended clause 3.8.22A (including clause 3.8.22A(d)) continue to be classified as a rebidding civil penalty provision in the Regulations.
+The final rule introduces clause 3.8.22A(d).
+The Commission will be recommending to the COAG Energy Council that amended clause 3.8.22A (including clause 3.8.22A(d)) continue to be classified as a rebidding civil penalty provision in the Regulations.
 The classification of clause 3.8.22A as a rebidding civil penalty provision reflects the significant financial gain that may result from a breach of this provision, and the material impact that a breach of this provision may have on the operation and integrity of the NEM.
 It will also encourage relevant parties to comply with this provision.